openthread/ot-docs/site/en/guides/border-router/build.md

 ```
 OTBR_AGENT_OPTS="-I wpan0 -B eth0 spinel+hdlc+uart:{///dev/ttyUSB0} trel://eth0"
 ```

-> Note: Not all devices attach with the same serial port name.
-The most common port names are `ttyACM*` and `ttyUSB*`.
-See the documentation for your device to determine the expected serial port name.

 Power cycle the Border Router.
 If using the BeagleBone Black platform, remember to [hold down the BOOT button](beaglebone-black.md) while